surveycto/decrypt/README.md

 This field plug-in should work on most collection devices that support field plug-ins.

+Use this field plug-in on a [*text* field](https://docs.surveycto.com/02-designing-forms/01-core-concepts/03a.field-types-text.html).

 ### Data format

 This field returns the decrypted data in a list.
 The default separator in the list is a pipe `|`, but you can customize this.
-The order of the decrypted data will be the same as the order of the encrypted data stored in the [parameters](#parameters).
+The order of the decrypted data will be the same as the order of the encrypted data provided to the [parameters](#parameters).

 For example, let's say the first piece of decrypted data has a value of "Adnan", the second has a value of "31", and the third has a value of "1".
 The field value would be this: